 In the previous post, I showed you how to use Visual Studio to compare 2 files.
 I also use Visual Studio Code from time to time.
-And, as every great IDE, Visual Studio Code also have a great diff tool.
+And, as every great IDE, Visual Studio Code also has a great diff tool.
 As with Visual Studio, you can use it to compare 2 versions of the same file if you use a source control.
 But you can also compare 2 files from your file system.

-- Open the 2 files in Visual Studio Code
+Open the 2 files in Visual Studio Code

-- Right click on one file and click "Select for compare"
+Right-click on one file and click "Select for compare"

-- Right click on the other file and click "Compare file file1 with file2"
+Right-click on the other file and click "Compare file file1 with file2"

 You should see the result: